-I’m sure many people wonder if they can buy an Alaska Airlines ticket now, convert it into wallet funds, and then take advantage of this promotion.
+I’m sure when many people first heard of this opportunity they wondered if they could buy an Alaska Airlines ticket now, convert it into wallet funds, and then take advantage of this promotion.

 Alaska Airlines isn’t the first airline to allow program members to convert unused ticket credits into frequent flyer miles (we’ve seen this from Air Canada, Frontier, Southwest, and more).
 However, this is by far the best value we’ve seen from any airline, in my opinion.

 If you do have any wallet funds with Alaska, then I’d recommend taking advantage of it.
 Unfortunately wallet funds generated during the promotion aren’t eligible, or else I’d guess that Alaska would see a lot of ticket sales right about now. 😉

 If you have any credits with Alaska Airlines, do you plan on taking advantage of this promo?